WinVector/cdata/Examples/control_table/control_table.md

 ![](Keras_plot.png)

-The issue was the data starts in the following format:
+The model performance data from `Keras` is in the following format:

 ``` r
 # R code